Pauline Hanson: Second Senate term (2022–present)

+Views

-Despite Hanson's repeated denials of charges of racism, her views on race, immigration and Islam have been discussed widely in Australia.
+Despite Hanson's repeated denials of charges of racism, her views on race, immigration, and Islam have been discussed widely in Australia.
 In her maiden speech to Parliament in 1996, Hanson appealed to economically disadvantaged white Australians by expressing dissatisfaction with government policy on indigenous affairs.
 Following Hanson's maiden speech her views received negative coverage across Asian news media in 1996, and Deputy Prime Minister and Trade Minister Tim Fischer criticised the race "debate" initiated by Hanson, saying it was putting Australian exports and jobs at risk.
 Other ministers and state and territory leaders followed Fischer's lead in criticising Hanson.

 In 1998, the resurgence of popularity of Hanson was met with disappointment in Asian media.
 Her resignation from politics in 2002 was met with support from academics, politicians and the press across Asia.
-In 2004, Hanson appeared on the nationally televised ABC interview show Enough Rope where her views were challenged.
+In 2004, Hanson appeared on the nationally televised ABC interview show Enough Rope, where her views were challenged.

+Hanson is opposed to same-sex marriage and voted against it in the Senate.

 Policies

 Anti-immigration and anti-multiculturalism

 In her maiden speech, Hanson proposed a drastic reduction in immigration with particular reference to immigrants from Asia.
 Hanson criticised the Aboriginal and Torres Strait Islander Commission (ATSIC).
 Condemning multiculturalism, One Nation has railed against government immigration and multicultural policies.

 After Hanson was elected to Parliament in 1996, journalist Tracey Curro asked her on 60 Minutes whether she was xenophobic.
 Hanson replied, "Please explain?"
 This response became a much-parodied catchphrase within Australian culture and was included in the title of the 2016 SBS documentary film Pauline Hanson: Please Explain!.

 In 2006, Hanson stated that African immigrants were bringing diseases into Australia and were of "no benefit to this country whatsoever".
 She also stated her opposition to Muslim immigration.
 Ten years after her maiden speech, its effects were still being discussed within a racism framework, and were included in resources funded by the Queensland Government on "Combating racism in Queensland".
 In 2007, Hanson publicly backed Kevin Andrews, then Minister for Immigration under John Howard, in his views about African migrants and crime.